25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 ### Docker versus Virtual Machines

-- Docker is ”sort of ” a virtualization technology, but not exactly
+- Docker is "sort of " a virtualization technology, but not exactly
 - Resources are shared with the host => many containers on one server

 ### Getting Started with Docker